 For Ty Allen, a trip to Los Angeles for a comic book collectors convention with his friends is the perfect place for the Buffalo based artist to hunt down rare issues for his collection, and take a much needed break.
-When he crashes through a vendor booth and is saved from bodily injury by a man dressed as a popular comic book character, the trip takes an intriguing turn.
+When he falls onto a display table, taking it down with him, and is saved from bodily injury by a man dressed as a popular comic book character, the trip takes an intriguing turn.
 One look into the dark eyes and sexy smile of the masked man with the lightning fast reflexes, and Ty wants to learn more.

 Rock musician Craig Simms spends his spare time in a mask and a cape, bringing happiness to sick children in LA through his foundation.
 When he dives in to rescue Ty from a close call with the concrete floor, he ends up wrapped around the cutest guy he’s ever seen.
-Drawn to Ty’s friendly, sweet nature, he doesn't want their interaction to end.
+As they work together to clean up his wrecked display, he’s drawn to Ty’s friendly, sweet nature, and doesn't want their interaction to end.

-A whirlwind weekend of chemistry and connection has them free falling into something bigger than they'd anticipated.
+A whirlwind weekend of chemistry and connection has them free-falling into something bigger than they'd anticipated.
 Ty is like a perfect melody for Craig’s weary heart, and for Ty, Craig shifts every experience from muted tones to vibrant hues.
-But when the weekend ends, does what happens at the comic convention stay at the comic convention, or can they find a way to fit into each other's universes?
+But when the weekend is over, does what happens at the comic convention stay at the comic convention, or can they find a way to fit into each other's universes?

 Falling Faster was originally part of the Love Is All, vol. 3 anthology, and has since been expanded.

 Craig glanced at his left forearm.
-The tattoo of a rose and thorns interwoven with music notes wrapped around the length from his wrist to his elbow.
+The tattoo of a rose and thorns interwoven with music notes wrapped around his skin from his wrist to his elbow.
 He held still as Ty traced a finger along the stem.
-The touch was like sparks of electricity.
-A live wire that only increased in strength when Ty’s chocolate gaze collided with Craig’s.
+The touch was like tiny sparks of electricity.
+A live wire that only increased in strength when Ty’s chocolate gaze met Craig’s once again.
+He licked dry lips.
 "I got it when I was eighteen.
 Creating music is beautiful, but it can be painful too."

-Light came into Ty’s eyes.
+Light came into Ty’s eyes and his fingers paused on Craig’s skin.
 "You said you were a musician.
 What do you play?"

 "Guitar, piano, and the drums."